-9 Moreover, the rule is also important to protect women's health.
+Moreover, the rule is also important to protect women's health.
 This is particularly true for women of color who disproportionately suffer from health conditions that can be aggravated by pregnancy.
-See Br. of Amici Curiae Nat'l Women's Law Ctr. in Supp. of Appellee.
+See, e.g., Black Mamas Matter Alliance & Ctr. for Reproductive Rights, Black Mamas Matter: Advancing the Human Right to Safe and Respectful Maternal Health Care 24 (May 2018).